A cogroupoid associated to preregular forms: Preliminaries

 Furthermore, the associated algebras $A(f,N)$ and $A(s,N)$ are isomorphic for $f$ associated to $s$ under the above correspondence \cite[Lemma 2.4]{Chirvasitu-Walton-Wang2019}. \end{remark}

 Next, we review Manin's construction of the universal quantum group $\underline{\rm aut}(A)$ associated to any superpotential algebra $A=A(f,N)$ as described in \cite{Manin2018}.
-Note that the original definition was only given under the assumption that $A$ is a quadratic algebra, but generalizes to any superpotential algebra.
+Note that the original definition was only given under the assumption that $A$ is a quadratic algebra, but it can be generalized to any graded algebra.